mikejac/node-red-contrib-google-smarthome/README.md

 1. On a device with the Google Assistant logged into the same account used to create the project in the Actions Console, enter your Assistant settings.
 2. Click Home Control.
 3. Click the '+' sign to add a device.
 4. Find your app in the list of providers.
+It will be `[test]` and then your app name.
 5. Log in to your service.
+Username and password is the ones you specified in the configuration node.
 6. Start using the Google Assistant.
 ---
 ## Credits
 Parts of this README and large parts of the code comes from Google.
 [Actions on Google: Smart Home sample using Node.js](https://github.com/actions-on-google/smart-home-nodejs) in particular has been of great value.

 ## Copyright and license
-Copyright 2018 Michael Jacobsen under [the GNU General Public License version 3](LICENSE).
+Copyright 2018 - 2019 Michael Jacobsen under [the GNU General Public License version 3](LICENSE).